libsdl-org/ghwikipp/README.md

 direct pushes instead of pull requests, as appropriate.

 * Set up a cronjob to run build_categories.php, if you want the wikibot to build category pages and push them.
-This is an experimental feature atm.
+Once an hour or once a day is probably fine.
+SDL currently has a small script that runs when the wiki's git repository gets new pushes that runs build_categories.php every time, for faster updates.

 * Install codesearch: